dhthwy/r/README.md

 # r

+https://www.youtube.com/watch?v=JHm-8p7thbk - "Now that you've conquered and desecrated all the fertile land in the country.
+I know you've celebrated it 100s of times already.
+This one speaks to home."

 https://youtu.be/ZOFoNSAwREI?t=15 - "You wouldn't understand things like that.
 Maybe too much neanderthal in you."

 https://www.youtube.com/shorts/TYNAst2S3jQ - "Haha.
 You are such a real life Walter.